• Skip to primary navigation

 This handy guide will give you a complete overview on How to Cook Pinto Beans using dried beans.
 These are flavorful, creamy, and seasoned simply so that they will pair with any of your favorite Mexican-inspired recipes.

-The Best Pinto Beans Recipe
+The Best Pinto Bean Recipe

 Below you will find a complete guide on How to Cook Pinto Beans on the stovetop, Instant Pot, and slow cooker whether they are soaked or unsoaked.
 We’ll also give you instructions on how to cook your beans with onions, garlic, and a delicious blend of savory spices and we’ll answer your most frequently asked questions.

-A container full of dried pinto beans.
+A container full of dried pinto beans. cook pinto beans, how to cook pinto beans.

 What to make with Pinto Beans

-Ingredients in This Pinto Beans Recipe
+Ingredients in This Pinto Bean Recipe

 • Pinto Beans - you can use either dried beans or canned to make this Pinto Beans Recipe.
 We have given you instructions on how to do both.